Your Privacy

 bash

-gcloud iam service-accounts keys create service-account.json \
+gc iam service-accounts keys create service-account.json \

 --iam-account=my-agent-cxa@project-id.iam.gserviceaccount.com

 This command downloads a JSON key file named service-account.json to your current directory.
-Keep this file secure — it grants access to your project.
+Keep this file secure, it grants access to your project.

 If you want to quickly confirm that authentication is working, you can print an access token.